-Felix grew up alongside and as part of Murrnong’s development.
+Felix grew up alongside and as part of Murrnong’s development, as the site was purchased just after he was born.
 His interests converge and diverge from Murrnong through working in outdoor education, working and sometimes living here, foraging, creative kitchen adventures, and bringing his terrific friends here to visit.
 Through most of 2018 he took on the finishing of our cob and straw bale cottage.
 He is currently cultivating his own backyard food production in his Preston share house, working at CERES environment park and Very Edible Gardens landscaping.

-Grace is as old as the trees (much of Murrnong’s orchard planted 6 months after her birth) and, like Felix, she has grown up among them.
+Grace is as old as the trees (most of the trees at Murrnong were planted 6 months after her birth) and, like Felix, she has grown up among them.
 In 2018 she spent 6 months in eastern Europe, travelling, hitchhiking and volunteering on properties with similar ideals but different systems as the farm she was raised on.
-Grace presently studying youth work in Melbourne, and trying to get a few seeds growing in her shady front yard.
+Grace is living in a share house in Melbourne, with a really good renter’s food garden created on their entirely paved backyard.

-Her sense of visual aesthetic has contributed to many a Murrnong sign and artwork, and also this website.
+Her visual design skills have contributed to many a Murrnong sign and artwork, and also this website.